AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/google-analytics-is-not-tracking-conversion-data.md

 ---
-description: This article provides a patch for the known Adobe Commerce 2.2.4 issue related to Google Analytics not tracking the conversion data.
+title: Google Analytics is not tracking conversion data
 labels: 2.2.6,2.2.5,2.2.4,Google Analytics,Magento Commerce,known issues,patch,troubleshooting,Adobe Commerce,on-premises,cloud infrastructure
-title: Google Analytics is not tracking conversion data
 ---

-# Google Analytics is not tracking conversion data

 This article provides a patch for the known Adobe Commerce 2.2.4 issue related to Google Analytics not tracking the conversion data.

->[!NOTE]
+>![info]
 >
 >The issue was fixed in Adobe Commerce 2.2.6.